70% of students finish within

 COURSES & COMPETENCIES

-Our Bachelor of Science Information Technology degree program was designed, and is regularly updated, with input from the experts on our College of Information Technology Program Council, ensuring you learn best practices in systems and services, networking and security, scripting and programming, data management, and the business of IT.
+The bachelor’s online degree program in cybersecurity and information assurance was designed, and is regularly updated, with input from the experts on our Information Technology Program Council, ensuring you learn best practices in systems and services, networking and security, scripting and programming, data management, and the business of IT.
+Your online cyber security degree is sure to boost your résumé and prepare you for an exciting future.

 Network and Security - Foundations introduces learners to the basic network systems and concepts related to networking technologies.
 Learners will gain skills in applying network security concepts for business continuity, data access, and confidentiality, and in identifying solutions for compliance with security guidance.